vdaas/vald/docs/contributing/coding-style.md

 ## Testing policy

-In Vald, implementation code are divided in different packages based on the context of the implementation.
+In Vald, the implementation code is divided into different packages based on the context of the implementation.

-Based on the context of the package, we decided to apply different testing policies on each packages to fit their needs.
+Based on the context of the package, we decided to apply different testing policies on each package to fit their needs.

 ### Internal package

 Internal package `./internal` contains internal used library code.
-It is written to be reuseable to solve common problems.
+It is written to be reusable to solve common problems.

-It is very important to make sure that these commonly used library code works correctly, we decided to apply C1 coverage (branch coverage) to `./internal` package.
+It is very important to make sure that the commonly used library code works correctly, so we decided to apply C1 coverage (branch coverage) to the `./internal` package.

-C1 coverage means that to cover the test on each coditiations and ensure each conditions (true and false) are evaluated on the test code.
+C1 coverage means to cover the test on each condition and ensure each condition (true and false) is evaluated on the test code.

 ### Pkg package

-Pkg package `./pkg` contains business logic of the component in Vald.
+Pkg package `./pkg` contains the business logic of the component in Vald.

-In `./pkg` package, the business logic implementation is divided in each component, and then in each component package, the specific business logic is divided in different packages.
+In the `./pkg` package, the business logic implementation is divided into each component, and then in each component package, the specific business logic is divided into different packages.

-Here is the common example of package strcture in `./pkg` package.
+Here is a common example of the package structure in `./pkg` package.

 - ./pkg/{component}/config
 - ./pkg/{component}/handler